naja-js/naja/docs/ui-binding.md

 Neither `element` nor `form` have to be bound to Naja via the configured selector.
 However, the aforementioned allowed origin rules still apply, and the `interaction` event is triggered with `originalEvent` set to undefined.

+Since Naja 2.1.0, these methods return the promise from the underlying call to `naja.makeRequest()`.

 ## Manual bind